Andrei Zhdanov: Fall from power and later life

 In June 1948, Stalin sent Zhdanov to the Cominform meeting in Bucharest.
 Its purpose was to condemn Yugoslavia, but Zhdanov took a more restrained line than his co-delegate and rival, Georgy Malenkov.
 That infuriated Stalin, who removed Zhdanov from all his posts and replaced him with Malenkov.
 Zhdanov was soon transferred to a sanatorium.

 Death

 Zhdanov died on 31 August 1948 in Moscow of heart failure.
-It is possible that his death was the result of an intentional misdiagnosis.
 Zhdanov was buried in the Kremlin Wall Necropolis, in one of the twelve individual tombs located between the Lenin's Mausoleum and the Moscow Kremlin Wall.